-In many an oxtail stew recipe I found that Spanish chorizo (spicy sausage) was added to the rabo de toro, but in my opinion, if you’re doing it right, the dish needs no such unnecessary complication of flavours – and I love Spanish chorizo!
+In many an oxtail stew recipe I found that Spanish chorizo (a spicy Spanish sausage) was added to the rabo de toro.
+But in my opinion, if you’re doing it right, the dish needs no such unnecessary complication of flavours – and I love Spanish chorizo!

 I’ve found the best way to cook this dish is in a Dutch Oven as the wide base and heat retention promotes even cooking.
 If you want to make a version in a pressure cooker, just half the time and test to make sure the oxtail is fall-apart cooked.

 Rabo de Toro or Oxtail Stew Recipe